Primary Massachusetts CPA CPE Requirements

 - Formally inactive licensees

-Currently active members of the AICPA can request waivers for continuing professional education requirement exemption for the following reasons:
+Currently active members of the AICPA can request waivers for CPE requirement exemption for the following reasons:

 - Issues or complications with health